- How is Hodgkin disease treated?

 - Fatigue (from having too few red blood cells)

-These side effects are usually short-term and go away after treatment is finished.
+These side effects are usually short-lived and go away after treatment is finished.
 If serious side effects occur, the chemotherapy may have to be delayed or the doses reduced.

 There are often ways to lessen these side effects.
 For example, drugs are usually given to help prevent nausea and vomiting.